This article originally appeared on VICE UK.

 Deeply concerned by the prevalence of male suicide, Alex Eaton, founder of the Eaton Foundation, decided to take the issue into his own hands.
-Earlier this month he opened the first male-only mental health centre in the country.
-"It's important to have a male-only centre, because men find it hard to talk about their feelings.
+Earlier this month he opened the first male-only mental health center in the country.
+"It's important to have a male-only center, because men find it hard to talk about their feelings.
 It's that age-old thing of men being macho," says Eaton.
-"Having a men's centre is a very simple concept.
+"Having a men's center is a very simple concept.
 I'm surprised we're the first of its kind."

 It was while mourning his father's death that Eaton first decided to set up the foundation.
 "My father, Neil Eaton, died in June, 2013, and we set up the Eaton Foundation in August, 2013 in Burton-on-Trent while I was still grieving for him," he explains.
-"In the last week we've opened a proper centre in a new building – it used to belong to an architecture company and has lots of stained glass windows.
+"In the last week we've opened a proper center in a new building—it used to belong to an architecture company and has lots of stained glass windows.
 Sadly, if there had been something like this around at the time, my father would probably still be here today."